DShirk/mb-docs/docs/Products/Grid/Planned Features/Cell Editing/cell-edit-modal.md

 - viewing, re-ordering, and editing (click takes you to edit modal) conclusions
 - viewing version history for currently selected cell
 - moving to parent cell with a back button
+- edit the tags applied to the cell